wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 ## Fixing Company on ticket using ticket nerds_customer_id and company client id
 The method `hubspot_update_company_associaton` in connectors.hubspot.ticket_updates.py adds the correct primary company association to tickets based on the properties `nerds_customer_id` in tickets and `client_id` in companies.
 If these values are set correctly in
 Hubspot, the correct company will be set as the primary company for the ticket.
+The association with Nerds company will be removed regardless of whether the correct company is associated or not.

 ### Usage
 To use this script, run the method with the name of the wherescape parameter referring to the required token for the Hubspot connection.